AltropInc/alt/doc/script/class.md

 ```altscript
 ps := ParticleSystem();  // A ParticleSystem object is created and referred by the name 'ps'
 ```
-Then, we can call member funcions of the object to activate some behavior within the object:
+Then, we can call member functions of the object to activate some behavior within the object:
 ```altscript
 generated := ps.emit(1,10);  // Let the ParticleSystem object generate 1 to 10 particles
 ```

 ##  Inheritance and Subclasses

-Every time we introduce a new class of objects, we do not want to describe all the structure and behaviours of each object from scratch.
-We would like to have a mechanism to build a new class on a existing class so that te new class contains all the features of the existing class in addition to its own.
+Every time we introduce a new class of objects, we do not want to describe all the structure and behaviors of each object from scratch.
+We would like to have a mechanism to build a new class on an existing class so that the new class contains all the features of the existing class in addition to its own.
 This mechanism is called **inheritance**.
 The class which is newly created is known as the **subclass** or **derived class** of the existing class on which the new class is based. and the existing class is the **superclass** or **base class** of the newly created class.
 The relationship between a derived class and a base class is an [**is-a** relationship](https://en.wikipedia.org/wiki/Is-a).
 A subclass is a **subtype** of its base, i.e. any instance of a subclass is also an instance of its base.
 The following code establishes an explicit inheritance relationship between classes B and A:
 ```altscript
 class A { }
 class B is A { }   // or class A: B { }
 ```
 By using inheritance to derive a new class from its base, all of the members in the base can be reused to make the new class and the only thing needed to consider is the extension part of the new class and the existing part needs to be changed (overridden) in the base.
 Consider the following pseudo code, a base class, Vertebrate, used as a base class to create two derived classes, Reptile and Mammal.
-Reptiles and mammals have few common features as vertebrates:  they have a backbones and are air-breathing.
+Reptiles and mammals have few common features as vertebrates:  they have backbones and are air-breathing.
 But each type can have features that are unique to its specialization and are different from the features of the base class: mammals have hairs and are warm-blooded while reptiles have scales and are cold-blooded:
 ```altscript
 class Vertebrate
 {